easydatawarehousing/rails_redhot/README.md

 # RailsRedhot
 __REDux pattern for HOTwire == Redhot__
-This is a proof of concept that shows how html-over-the-wire combined with the redux (flux) pattern radically reduces complexity of software architecture.
+Use this gem to combine html-over-the-wire with the redux (flux) pattern to radically reduce complexity of software architecture.
 Applications using (react) redux, especially when combined with command-query-responsibility-separation (CQRS) can become very complex ([example](https://medium.com/resolvejs/resolve-redux-backend-ebcfc79bbbea)).